Developing a Telegram Bot in Python

 def hello(message):

-bot.send_message(message.chat.id, f"hello, {message.from_user.first_name}")
+bot.send_message(message.chat.id, f"Hello, {message.from_user.first_name}")

 bot.polling(non_stop=True)